 New Hampshire health insurance

-Life in New Hampshire is good -- it's the third healthiest state to live in according to the 2012 edition of America's Health Rankings® by the United Health Foundation.
+Life in New Hampshire is good – it's one of the five healthiest state to live in according to the 2013 edition of America's Health Rankings® by the United Health Foundation.

 For more details see the United Health Foundation’s latest findings on New Hampshire.